Ser. No. D-845

-Nice medium teapot belonging to the best available group.
-The overall appearance is very good and the pot has a nice colored clay.
-When the lid (which fit the body with little side clearance) is tapped gently against the body, the sound is high pitch.
+A large, totally intact teapot.
+The overall appearance of this teapot is very good.
+The clay has a nice rich color and the lid fit the body with little side clearance.
 This teapot is likely to produce nice tea as it, like all other teapots on this page, are made from the "old Yixing clay".
-There is an unusual potters mark in the base.
+There is a nice, unique potters mark in the base.
 The teapot will be delivered with a Certificate of Authenticity

-This large size teapot gives an overall good impression with nice colored clay.
-The spout and the handle are attached with relative good care and skill.
-The lid has some side clearance and the "the right" sound when tapped.
+This intact, medium teapot gives an overall good impression with nice colored clay.
+The spout and the handle are attached with good care and skill.
+Lid fits reasonably well to the body.
+There is a small chip on the inside rim of the lid.
+Despite this, this is one of the better teapots from the Desaru wreck site.
 The teapot will be delivered with a Certificate of Authenticity

 REST ASSURED OF PROPER AUTHENTICITY